Nannigalaxy/nannigalaxy.github.io/_posts/python/2022-04-11-custom-colormap-opencv.markdown

     return lut
 ```

 The above function creates LUT for specified grayscale range.
+You will get to know what I'm talking about as you continue to read.

 Now let's see how we can use the created function to apply colormap